abbielh/filesync_task/README.md

 python manage.py migrate
 python manage.py runserver
 ```
+The migrations may not be necessary once the server has been ran once, but it prevents any headaches.

 ### Viewing the Admin Page
 Once the server is up and running, you can check out the admin page at ```localhost:8000/admin```.
 This can be used as an additional method to verify that files are being stored in the django database in the destination directory.